Kevin-soup/Merchandise-Catalog-Website/README.md

 - Keyword search and category filters
 - Displaying product images from the image service
 - (Admin-only) adding/updating/removing items via the catalog service

+> The dev server prints the local URL on start (see the UI subfolder’s README).

 ---